moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 ## `npm run list:android:devices`

 This script will list all the connected Android devices, either virtual (simulator) or physical.

+## `npm run sourcemap:ios:resolve`

+Given the stack trace created at runtime when an error occurs in the JavaScript production bundle, this script resolves the location (file, line and column) from which the error originated in the original source code.
+This is done by taking the line and column reported and match it is against `ios.bundle.map` source map.
+Useful for debugging purposes.

+Usage: `npm run sourcemap:ios:resolve 42 70`

+## `npm run sourcemap:android:resolve`

+Given the stack trace created at runtime when an error occurs in the JavaScript production bundle, this script resolves the location (file, line and column) from which the error originated in the original source code.
+This is done by taking the line and column reported and match it is against `android.bundle.map` source map.
+Useful for debugging purposes.

+Usage: `npm run sourcemap:android:resolve 42 70`

 ## `npm run pods`